damonyoungcc/english-interview/README.md

 I started my career during my internship at ZBJ Network, At that time, I helped upgrade their official website to version 2.0 from jQuery to Vue.
-We use server-side rendering (SSR) to improve the initial page load speed and SEO.
+We use nuxt.js to do server-side rendering (SSR) improve the initial page load speed and SEO.
 By doing this, we improved the user experience and search engine ranking.

-At my last company, I was in charge of banking rewards points systems.
-I led a four front-end engineers team to develop a rewards points system.
+At my last company, I was a front-end team leader, and I led a four-person team to develop a rewards points system.
 I worked closely with the product manager and backend teams to confirm requirements.
 I do code reviews, and manage the progress and code quality.
-I also built a shared admin system template, to help unify the user experience and improve development efficiency.

 I'm also a top 20 contributor to the open-source project Ant Design Mobile, which has 10,000 stars on github.